lumap/petpet/Privacy_Policy.md

 ## Storage of Data

-Data is stored in a temporary array that gets cleaned often.
+Data is stored in a temporary array that gets cleaned often and in a number variable.
 However no guarantee is provided and the Bot owners assume no liability for the unintentional or malicious breach of Data.
 In the event of an unauthorised Data access, users will be notified through the Discord client application.

 ## User Rights